Reloaded-Project/Reloaded-II/docs/ContributingLocally.md

 ## Website Live Preview

-If you are working on the Index locally, you can generate a live preview the full website.
+If you are working on the wiki locally, you can generate a live preview the full website.
 Here's a quick guide of how you could do it from your `command prompt` (cmd).

 1. Install Python 3